 But that shouldn’t stop you from making it.

 I do a lot of creative writing.
-Fun fact: I’d say that I’ve dreamed of being a professional writer more than I’ve dreamed of being a professional artist.
-I can put new paintings on social media without hesitation–but will I share the secret poetry account I started a few weeks ago?
+I’d say that I’ve dreamed of being a professional writer more than I’ve dreamed of being a professional artist.
+I can put new paintings on social media without hesitation, but will I share the poetry I wrote a few weeks ago?
 That’s a big nope.
 Too scary.
 Not gonna do it (yet).

 Anytime you explore your creativity, you encounter vulnerabilities.
 Sensitive parts of yourself that you want to protect.
-Being a creator involves putting yourself into your work, and then hoping that your work doesn’t get rejected–because if your work is rejected, does that mean you are being rejected?
-(It doesn’t, but it sure does feel that way sometimes!)
-Which is why it’s tempting to wait until someone requests something from us.
+Being a creator involves putting yourself into your work, and then hoping that your work doesn’t get rejected, because if your work is rejected, does that mean you are being rejected?
+It doesn’t, but it sure does feel that way sometimes!
+This is why it’s tempting to wait until someone requests something from us.
 If they asked for it, they are less likely to reject it.
 Right?
-(Also they are more likely to buy it…)
+Also, they are more likely to buy it…

-Literally nobody.
 Nobody is asking me to write poetry or tackle the fiction project in my head.
-Partially because nobody knows about it–but mostly because it just doesn’t work this way.
+Partially because nobody knows about it, but mostly because it just doesn’t work this way.
 Your audience is not meant to ask you to create or to guide your work.
 Especially if you don’t even have an audience to begin with!
 Creators aren’t supposed to wait for permission, we’re just supposed to make things.

 With any new creative task, there is a sense of novelty that comes with it, and novelty is often most satisfying when we don’t know what’s coming.
 I look at a blank canvas and think about what it could be.
 Should I make something similar to what I have done before?
 Or should I continue to evolve?
 A little evolution with every work of art is preferred.

-Novelty and evolution will elevate your creative work–but your audience has no idea how to ask for that.
+Novelty and evolution will elevate your creative work, but your audience has no idea how to ask for that.
 They cannot tell you how to surprise them.
 They don’t even know that they want to be surprised.
-Which means, you as the creator will be filled with uncomfortable uncertainty, vulnerability, and apprehension to make new art.
+This means, you as the creator will be filled with uncomfortable uncertainty, vulnerability, and apprehension to make new art.

 Anytime I start a new project, I could easily talk myself out of it just by asking “Who even wants this?
 What’s the point?”
 But my passion begs me to play.